Who’s Your Audience:

 When writing a job description, the first question should be, who is your audience?
 You are hiring x position; why should you care about the audience?

 If you are a company in Washington State and need to hire a Marketing Manager:

 There are 2 025 “Marketing Manager” jobs listed on Indeed.com

 There are 9,064 “Marketing Manager” jobs listed on LinkedIn.com

 How do you make your Marketing Manager job stand out from the rest?

 Forget the clever title that hurts employers with candidates.
 When it comes to candidates, they think in terms of titles.
-A fact that anyone that has screened applications can attest to.
-I often wanted to ask the applicant if they read the job description.
+A fact that anyone who has screened applications can attest to.
+I often want to ask the applicant if they read the job description.

 If you want to stand out from the sea of Marketing Manager job descriptions, then it is necessary to speak Candidate.
 Need to familiarize yourself with the Candidate language?
-The Candidate language is content driven, not some variation of English.
-The Candidate language is also known as WIIFM.
+Candidate language is content-driven, not some variation of English.
+Candidate language is also known as WIIFM.

 What’s In It For Me